Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_LongerFrame.rst

 nuts leftover.
 You should only need additional MakerBeam Corner Brackets and L-Brackets.

-This pair of legs is similar to the original legs of the frame but more H-shaped.
+This extra pair of legs is similar to the original legs of the frame but more H-shaped.
 It consists of three 60mm MakerBeams connected by two MakerBeam L-Brackets to form an H-shape that is connected to the frame with two MakerBeam Corner Brackets.
 For the upright parts: